samforderer/samforderer.io/src/content/blog/hello-world.md

 - to post about hard problems I encounter so I can remember solutions
 - to share thoughts about life

-Thanks for stopping by and hope you visit again soon!
+Thanks for stopping by and hope you visit again soon!## the name